social-media-ethics-automation/book/book_contents/ch20_colonialism/00_colonialism.md

 # (Incomplete) Colonialism

-Let's take a final step back now and look at Colonialism.
+Let's take a final step back now and look at colonialism.

 ```{tableofcontents}
 ```